 Bad advice is everywhere.
 In the past few years misinformation has become so prevalent that we’re accepting it as a part of our daily life.
-Especially when we’re dealing with sensitive issues or topics where everyone seems to have an opinion on (which seems to be just about everything now), it can be a minefield to try and offer advice.
+Especially when we’re dealing with sensitive issues or topics where everyone seems to have an opinion, it can be a minefield to try and offer advice.

 Recently, I was speaking to a customer who wanted to offer a mental health solution to their clients but they were scared to offer them something that might not be effective or gave out bad advice.
 It’s a common issue I’m hearing when I’m talking to people about Leafyard.

-For every subject matter there are going to be experts somewhere.
-I’m not talking about the people who think they’re experts because they read a few posts or watched a few videos online – actual certified, worked their trade for years, peer reviewed experts.
-And that’s who we used to source all the information in Leafyard.
+For every subject matter, there are going to be experts somewhere.
+I’m not talking about the people who think they’re experts because they read a few posts or watched a few videos online.
+I mean actual certified, worked their trade for years, peer-reviewed experts.
+That’s who we used to source all the information in Leafyard.

 If the scientific content couldn’t be verified by multiple sources or in a peer review journal, it didn’t make the cut.
 We know that mental health is a highly sensitive subject and we’re no means experts – that’s why we made sure to run everything in Leafyard through our clinical advisory board, made up of experts in their respective fields.
 To avoid giving out bad advice, consult the experts and corroborate what they’re saying by checking with another expert.